-- 4.1 I was engaged by Waitangi Limited in February 2023 to undertake a landscape assessment to support its submission on the Proposed Plan, which seeks to create a new special purpose zone (within the meaning of the National Planning Standards (November 2019)) to apply to the Estate. - 4.2 I subsequently commenced my assessment of the landscape values and sensitivities throughout the Estate and the appropriateness of a special purpose zone as a planning tool to protect those values and sensitivities.
-That work is well advanced, and in my evidence, I provide an overview of my findings.
-I am continuing to undertake this work in consultation with Waitangi Limited's consultant planner, Ms Rochelle Jacobs. - 4.3 Ms Jacobs originally proposed the use of a special purpose zone for the Estate and has been preparing a proposal to that end.
-I have reviewed her draft proposal and have discussed it with her. - 4.4 In preparing my evidence I have also worked with Ms Jacobs to respond to matters relating to Waitangi Limited's secondary 'fall-back' relief as it relates to this hearing, including responding to the Far North District Council's (Council) reports prepared under section 42A of the Resource Management Act 1991 (RMA).
-I address these matters at section 8 of my evidence. - 4.5 As explained in Waitangi Limited's submission, the primary relief sought by it is for the application of a special purpose zoning (or a precinct of similar effect) to the Estate.
-This is preferred to its secondary relief in respect of parts of the Proposed Plan.
+- 4.1 I was engaged by Waitangi Limited in February 2023 to undertake a landscape assessment to support its submission on the Proposed Plan which seeks to create a new special purpose zone (within the meaning of the National Planning Standards (November 2019 Updated February 2022)) to apply to the Estate. - 4.2 I subsequently prepared an assessment of the landscape values and sensitivities throughout the Estate, and the appropriateness of a special purpose zone as a planning tool to protect those values and sensitivities.
+I undertook this work in consultation with Waitangi Limited's consultant planner, Ms Rochelle Jacobs. - 4.3 That report (Assessment of landscape effects)1 is now complete and in my evidence, I provide an overview of my findings.
+The Assessment of landscape effects is included at Appendix C of the report Ms Jacobs has prepared under section 32AA of the Resource Management Act 1991 (RMA) to assess the proposal (s32AA report). - 4.4 Ms Jacobs originally proposed the use of a special purpose zone for the Estate and I have been assisting her with the preparation of a proposal to that end.
+This has included the provision of advice to define the extent of proposed sub-zones and the drafting of provisions for a special purpose zone, including the treatment of those proposed sub-zones.
+The Waitangi